Top 9 Activities & Best Things To Do in Port Barton

 Port Barton is certainly not the destination for beachfront resorts and the luxury traveler.
 The island has a back-to-basics feel; hot water and fast wifi can be hard to come by.

-I would suggest staying in Port Barton town.
-This way, most of the main tourist spots and restaurants can be reached on foot.
+I would suggest staying near the center, as most of the main Port Barton tourist spots and restaurants can be reached on foot.

 Cocorico Hostel